 - 68.1 percent of homeschool families have three or more children.6

-Christian publishers as well as general market publishers are taking notice:
+Christian publishers, as well as general market publishers, are taking notice:

 - In August, 2013, Zondervan released the Homeschool Mom’s Bible.7

-- YWAM Publishing has released unit studies and curriculum guides (2001-present) to complement their popular Christian Heroes Then and Now series by Janet and Geoff Benge as well as their Heroes of History series and Heroes of History for Young Readers series.
+- YWAM Publishing has released unit studies and curriculum guides (2001–present) to complement its popular Christian Heroes Then and Now series by Janet and Geoff Benge as well as their Heroes of History series and Heroes of History for Young Readers series.

 - In 2000, Random House debuted a companion series of nonfiction study guides to the popular Magic Tree House books titled the Magic Tree House Fact Tracker series.

 When you reach out to one homeschooler, you also connect with his or her friends, family, and homeschooling support groups.
 Homeschoolers love to share news about great resources.
 Consider that a Google search of homeschooling blogs returned over 2,000 matches from Weebly, over 38,000 matches from WordPress, and more than 79,000 matches from Blogger.8

 And the growth of homeschooling doesn’t stop at the US border.

 - Canada: An estimated 60,000-80,000 homeschoolers in 2006 has risen to approximately 100,000 today9